Nick Venema: VVV-Venlo

 On 24 December 2021, Venema was loaned to VVV-Venlo for the rest of the season.
 On 22 June 2022, the deal was made permanent and Venema signed a three-year deal with the club.

 Valenciennes

 On 15 August 2023, VVV-Venlo announced Venema's transfer to French club Valenciennes.

+FC Dordrecht

+After joining FC Dordrecht under manager Dirk Kuyt in 2025, he made his debut in a 1–0 win over SC Cambuur on 8 August 2025.

 International career

-Venema debuted for the Netherlands U17 team on 7 February 2016 in a friendly against Portugal.
+Venema made his debut for the Netherlands U17 team on 7 February 2016, in a friendly against Portugal.
 He played 70 minutes of that match, and the game ended 1–1.
-His U19 debut came on 30 August 2017 in a 2–1 friendly loss to Belgium.
+His U19 debut came on 30 August 2017, in a 2–1 friendly loss to Belgium.
 He only played 18 minutes of that match.
 His first and second international goals came in the same game, a friendly against Finland.
-The game ended 9–0 in favor of the Netherlands, with Venema scoring the 8th and 9th goals, in the 80th and 90th minute respectively.
+The game ended 9–0 in favour of the Netherlands, with Venema scoring the 8th and 9th goals, in the 80th and 90th minute respectively.
 He only played 18 minutes of that game as well.